Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Emission line profiles

-In Figure~\ref{Abb:Prof}, we show the resulting line profile for \Bra.
-For our fiducial parameter values, even the line core is not saturated, \neuThH{that is,} is not optically thick.
-This implies that all other lines observable by METIS, \neuGDM{which are less optically thin,} will have a very similar shape.
-The planet contributes almost all of the line flux, and the CPD is subdominant.
-At higher planet masses, the flux from the CPD becomes more important, as we will discuss later.
-The line profile is \neuMB{redshifted by about $\Delta v\approx+3$~\kms and} not symmetric, \neuMB{with a brighter red wing.
-This is} because the line is formed in the postshock regions, where the gas is systematically receding away from the observer at a significant fraction of the thermal velocity \citep{aoyama18}.
-As \citet{AMIM21L} note, this is typical for shock emission, whereas funnel emission (magnetospheric accretion) can have a broader blue wing \citep[e.g.,]{demars23}.
+Figure~\ref{Abb:Prof} displays the resulting line profile for \Bra, with a peak flux of $F_\lambda=8.8\times10^{-18}$~erg\,s$^{-1}$\,cm$^{-2}$\,\AA$^{-1}$.
+For our fiducial parameter values, even the line core is not saturated, that is, is not optically thick.
+This implies that all other lines observable by METIS, which are optically even thinner because they are higher-order transitions (Fig.~\ref{Abb:Linien}), will have a similar shape.
+The shock at the planet surface contributes almost all of the line flux.
+The whole line is redshifted by about $\Delta v=+2$~\kms, which is easily measureable with METIS given the typical line-centroid positioning accuracy of one tenth of a resolution element.
+The line is mostly symmetrical, but the bisector shows that the wings, especially for flux levels below approximately ten percent of the flux peak, are asymmetrical.
+This is because the line is formed in the postshock region, where the gas is systematically receding away from the observer at a significant fraction of the thermal velocity \citep{aoyama18}.
+The far wings come from the highest-temperature postshock layers, which have the highest velocities.
+As \citet{AMIM21L} note, this is typical for shock emission, whereas funnel emission (magnetospheric accretion) can have a broader blue wing \citep[e.g.,][]{demars23,demars26,viswanath26}.

-In Figure~\ref{Abb:Prof}, we compare the curve with the fit to a Gaussian.
-We used the built-in \texttt{fit} function of \texttt{gnuplot} and a $1/F_\lambda$ weighting to match the peak better.
-This yields $\sigma=13.2$~\kms for the standard deviation of the Gaussian and $(\Delta v)_0=+2.3~\kms$ for the horizontal offset.
-From $\Delta v\approx-25$ to $+25~\kms$, the Gaussian reproduces the profile to better than 10\,\%\ but away from this, the line quickly becomes non-Gaussian.